 - R-horizon – Last layer of soil made up of solid rock.

-Also soil shows variation in its color due to presence of various minerals in different percentages which is unique to each location.
+Also, soil shows variation in its color due to the presence of various minerals in different percentages which is unique to each location.

 Examination of Soil

 The examination of soil requires the collection of two types of soil samples i.e., questioned and controlled.